michaelmaratita/AWS-Start-Stop-Automation/docs/step_function_states.md

    - **"dev_db_initial_state"** - this has the value **"empty": true** because the DEV App server starts will not be executed, but the final stage requires that variable to function properly

 ```
-Example of the DEV DB function passing "next_phase" == false
+Example of the DEV App function passing "next_phase" == false

 {
 "dev_app_initial_state": "{% $states.input.initial_state %}",